Ablativo/Documents/Architecture.md

 <img src="./img/beacon.png" width="500" />

 However, we opted for the first option, given the higher reliability.
 The drivers for this expansion boards are mostly deprecated, and the documentation advices to avoid them for new design.
-Moreover, it does not provide entropy generator, damaging the TLS protocol.
+Moreover, it does not provide a true random generator, damaging the TLS protocol.